 SMF has released updates that should be applied as soon as possible.
 There was no indicator of vulnerabilities involved but take no chances.
 Those of you still using version 1 - please upgrade to version 2.
 Version 1 uses an older - soon to be defunct version of PHP.

-Today is: 14th December (GMT), in history on the 14th of December, 1965 AD the following birth happened:
+Today is: 15th July (GMT), in history on the 15th of July, 1738 AD the following death happened: